River Waveney – Burgh St Peter to Herringfleet

 Oulton Broad covers an area of about 0.5 square km.
 It is popular both for sailing and powerboat racing.
 Navigation is restricted during the race meetings held on Thursday evening and some weekends during the summer.
 Follow the directions of the marshals, but failing this navigate along the north bank between the mooring buoys and shore when racing is taking place.

 The north side of the broad is one of the most expensive places to live in the area.
-Large houses with attractive gardens sweep down to the edge of the broad.
-Further over to the east are the converted warehouses and old boatyard buildings.
-The south west corner is quiet and unspoiled, public footpaths lead from Nicholas Everitt Park to White Cast Marshes and onto the visitor centre at Carlton Marshes Nature Reserve.
+Large houses with attractive gardens and boathouses sweep down to the edge of the broad.
+Further over to the east are the converted maltings and old boatyard buildings.
+The south west corner is quiet and unspoiled.
+A footpath leads from Nicholas Everitt Park to White Cast Marshes and onto the visitor centre at Carlton Marshes Nature Reserve.

 Oulton Broad Yacht Station is here adjacent to Mutford Lock.
 The yacht station looks out over the broad to the old maltings, now converted to modern apartments.
-The Harbour Master will help you moor, next to his office are the toilet, shower and laundry facilities.
+The Harbour Master will help you moor.
+Next to his office are the toilet, shower and laundry facilities.
 There are boat trips from Mutford Lock and day boats for hire near the yacht station.
 The Boulevard Leisure Centre is next to the yacht station and includes a fully licensed free house, family restaurant and amusement arcade.
+The Wherry Hotel overlooks the broad and is just a short walk from the yacht station.

 The main river gently meanders towards Somerleyton.
 There is a water ski zone between Oulton Dyke and Somerleyton, beware of the wash caused by the speed boats as they pass by.